2012 Negros Occidental's 5th congressional district special election: Campaign

 The two candidates submitted their certificates of candidacies on May 16; Yulo went to the provincial elections office in the morning accompanied by his family, including Himamaylan mayor Bascon, where they handed out lollipops, while Mirasol submitted his certificate on the afternoon with the UNA officials.
-The two filed leaves of absence from their posts until the election period is over.
-In order to counter Mirasol's logistical advantage, Yulo will rely on his "lollipop campaign," where he distributes lollipops on the campaign trail, which had worked for him in previous elections.
+The two filed leaves of absence from their posts until the election period was over.
+To counter Mirasol's logistical advantage, Yulo relied on his "lollipop campaign," where he distributed lollipops on the campaign trail, which had worked for him in previous elections.

 Mirasol and Yulo signed a peace covenant pledging a peaceful election and denouncing the use of violence.
-The local government also promised that the police and military will be neutral in the election.
+The local government also promised that the police and military would be neutral in the election.
 On the eve of the election, both campaigns predicted victory; Governor Marañon hosted a rally at the Valeriano Gatuslao gym in Himamaylan for Mirasol, while Yulo ended the campaign on the road.